sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-parent-child-hierarchies/data-warehouse-cloud-parent-child-hierarchies.md

 >**Well done!**

 > You have completed the 1st tutorial of this group!
-Now you know how to create a parent-child hierarchy in SAP Data Warehouse Cloud.
+Now you know how to create a parent-child hierarchy in SAP Datasphere.

-> Learn in the next tutorial [how to create a level-based hierarchy in SAP Data Warehouse Cloud.](data-warehouse-cloud-parent-child-hierarchies)
+> Learn in the next tutorial [how to create a level-based hierarchy in SAP Datasphere.](data-warehouse-cloud-parent-child-hierarchies)